warkrismagic/mcp-ui-fork_research/docs/src/guide/getting-started.md

 ## Using the Packages

-Once built, you can typically import from the packages as you would with any other npm module, assuming your project is set up to resolve them (e.g., if you publish them or use a tool like `yalc` for local development outside this monorepo).
+Once built, you can typically import from the packages as you would with any other npm module, assuming your project is set up to resolve them.

 ### In a Node.js Project (Server-Side Example)